mmoghal/Work-Day-Scheduler/README.md

 Once the day planner application is open in a web browser, simply enter your schedule for each hourly time slot and click the "Save" button.
 Your schedule will be saved to local storage and displayed on page load.

-To clear your entire schedule, click the "Clear Day" button.
+To clear your entire schedule, click the "Clear Schedule" button.
 This will clear all user input from local storage and refresh the page.

 ## Development